-Customer service is everything that it comes down to at the end of the day, in the ecommerce sector!
-It happens to be one of the core differentiating factors in the world of ecommerce.
-Witn so many other dropshipping companies it can be challenging to stand out on product selection alone.
+Customer service is everything that it comes down to at the end of the day, in the eCommerce sector!
+It happens to be one of the core differentiating factors in the world of eCommerce.
+With so many other dropshipping companies it can be challenging to stand out on product selection alone.

-The one way companies are building a competitive advantage by developing best in class customer service.
+The one way companies are building a competitive advantage is by developing best in class customer service.

 Inventory management allows you to keep filing the orders and get ahead of spikes in orders that are new or seasonal by giving you smarter business analytics.

 Run a smoother business and have happier customers just by developing better control of your inventory.